 What would have happened if Danny had not come back?
 I would have done the same, I think it would have taken a damn site longer, but the stubborn fighter in me would have still thought the same: I will not be beaten: and part of this was I would not be bitter.

 As time wore on I no longer used ‘her’ as the incentive; I no longer needed to.
 I had found ‘me’ again: I had decided what my boundaries were and what I would and would not put up with, and I knew that what had happened to me had made me stronger: had actually given me freedom.
 I wanted to enjoy what I had found, so there was no room for bitterness in my life.

 It is up to you all, I cannot tell you how to handle things this is only one way that I did:

 At the beginning I used my anger at ‘her’ to stop me from becoming bitter.

 At the beginning I used my stubborness to stop me from being bitter

-As time wore on I found myself, and I knew that I didn’t need to be bitter I needed to be grateful.
+As time wore on I found myself, and part of that was seeing myself, and reflecting on myself; and I knew that I didn’t need to be bitter: I needed to be grateful.